Emma Huntington Nason: Career

 Nason was a musical composer, and was active in the musical circles of Augusta.
 She was also interested in drawing and painting.
 Her studies in oil had much merit, and she sketched effectively in charcoal from nature.

 Personal life

 Nason was a member of the Society of the Mayflower Descendants and of the Order of the Descendants of Colonial Governors.
 She served as Regent of the Koussinoc Chapter of the Daughters of the American Revolution in Augusta and Vice-Regent of the Maine State Council, D. A. R.

 In 1870, she married Charles H. Nason (1845–1918), a businessman of Augusta, Maine, and they resided in that city.
 The Nason's had one son, Arthur Huntington Nason.

-She died January 11, 1921, in Augusta, and was buried at Hallowell Village Cemetery in Hallowell, Maine.
+Emma Huntington Nason died January 11, 1921, in Augusta, and was buried at Hallowell Village Cemetery in Hallowell, Maine.